Carolina Mudcats: Atlanta Braves (2015–2016)

-Milwaukee Brewers (2017–present)
+Milwaukee Brewers (2017–2025)

 The Mudcats became the Class A-Advanced affiliate of the Milwaukee Brewers in 2017.
 The team narrowly missed the playoffs in their first year with the Brewers with a 73–65 record.
 In October 2017, team owner Steve Bryant sold his majority interest in the Mudcats to the Brewers.
 In 2019, catcher Mario Feliciano won the Carolina League Most Valuable Player Award; he led the league with 19 home runs, 78 RBI, and a .476 slugging percentage at the time of the award.
 Starter Noah Zavolas won the Pitcher of the Year Award; he held a league-best 1.14 WHIP at the time.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30.
 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 As a result, the Brewers' Class A affiliate, the Wisconsin Timber Rattlers, was moved up to High-A. Consequently, the Mudcats were shifted to the Low-A classification as members of the Low-A East but kept their affiliation with Milwaukee.
 Carolina began competition in the new league on May 4 with a 6–5 victory over the Fayetteville Woodpeckers at Five County Stadium.
 The Mudcats placed second in the Central Division at 68–52 after their first season in the Low-A East.